-In October 2020, the Company's board of directors and stockholders approved the 2020 Equity Incentive Plan (the 2020 Plan).
+On October 27, 2020, the Company's board of directors and stockholder approved the 2020 Plan.
 Under the terms of the 2020 Plan, the Company may issue (1) stock options (incentive and nonstatutory), (2) stock appreciation rights, (3) restricted stock awards, (4) restricted stock units and (5) other stock awards.
-The 2020 Plan authorized and provides for the issuance of up to 1,717,000 shares of common stock, which amount will be increased to the extent that awards granted under the 2020 Plan are forfeited, expire or are settled for cash (except as otherwise provided in the 2020 Plan).
+The 2020 Plan authorized and provides for the issuance of up to 2,369,460 shares of common stock, which amount will be increased to the extent that awards granted under the 2020 Plan are forfeited, expire or are settled for cash (except as otherwise provided in the 2020 Plan).
 The Company's board of directors determines the exercise price, vesting and expiration period of the grants under the 2020 Plan.

-Stock Award Grants
+Stock Award Grants under the 2020 Plan

-From October 2020 through November 2020, 252,500 restricted stock awards and 595,900 stock options were granted to the Company's employees and consultants under the 2020 Plan, which vest over two years and four years, respectively, from the date of grant.
+From October 27, 2020 through December 31, 2020, 873,264 stock options were granted to the Company's employees, directors and consultants under the 2020 Plan, which vest over a two to four year period, based on continuous service.